Departure taxes – Become a Non-Resident of Canada Taxes

 • Personal use property and listed personal property.

+The deemed disposition on departure tax date, is usually sheltered from any capital gains due to the principal residence exemption, and general exemption of Canadian immovable property.
 If you decide to rent out your primary residence as non-resident of Canada, you will be subject to 25% withholding tax of the gross rents collected each month.
 You can reduce the withholding tax to 25% of the net rental profit by filing form NR6 annually.
 You will be required to report the annual rental income on the Section 216 income tax return along with filing a NR4 form.
+You can learn more about this on our article page Non-resident taxes: Rental Income Guide

 An individual who emigrates from Canada and ceases to be Canadian resident for tax purposes must file the T1161 form along with the departure tax return to list all Canadian assets if the fair market value of the assets exceeds in total $25,000.